TechWithRamaa/TechWithRamaa/README.md

      | Java | Python | Generative AI | LLM | RAG | LangChain | Vector Search | DevOps | Cloud Systems

 - 💥 Proficient in an extensive array of tools & technologies backed by Cloud Native Computing Foundation

+- 💚 Excited to be a part of the Open Source & Programming community, eager to learn, evolve, and contribute back

 - 📫 Contact me at rkramadhevi@gmail.com